Trojan War: Elopement of Paris and Helen

-The most beautiful woman in the world was Helen, one of the daughters of Tyndareus, King of Sparta.
+The most beautiful woman in the world was Helen, stepdaughter of Tyndareus, King of Sparta.
 Her mother was Leda, who had been either raped or seduced by Zeus in the form of a swan.
 Accounts differ over which of Leda's four children, two pairs of twins, were fathered by Zeus and which by Tyndareus.
-However, Helen is usually credited as Zeus's daughter, and sometimes Nemesis is credited as her mother.
+However, Helen is always credited as Zeus's daughter, though some accounts say he fathered her with Nemesis, who gave her away to Tyndareus and Leda.
 Helen had scores of suitors, and her father was unwilling to choose one for fear the others would retaliate violently.

 Finally, one of the suitors, Odysseus of Ithaca, proposed a plan to solve the dilemma.
 In exchange for Tyndareus's support of his own suit towards Penelope, he suggested that Tyndareus require all of Helen's suitors to promise that they would defend the marriage of Helen, regardless of whom he chose.
 The suitors duly swore the required oath on the severed pieces of a horse, although not without a certain amount of grumbling.

 Tyndareus chose Menelaus.
 Menelaus was a political choice on her father's part.
 He had wealth and power.
 He had humbly not petitioned for her himself, but instead sent his brother Agamemnon on his behalf.
 He had promised Aphrodite a hecatomb, a sacrifice of 100 oxen, if he won Helen, but forgot about it and earned her wrath.
 Menelaus inherited Tyndareus's throne of Sparta with Helen as his queen when her brothers, Castor and Pollux, became gods, and when Agamemnon married Helen's sister Clytemnestra and took back the throne of Mycenae.

 Paris, under the guise of a supposed diplomatic mission, went to Sparta to get Helen and bring her back to Troy.
-Menelaus had left for Crete to bury his uncle, Crateus.
-In meantime, Helen fell in love with Paris and decided to elope with him.
+Menelaus had left for Crete to bury his uncle, Catreus.
+In the meantime, Helen fell in love with Paris and decided to elope with him.

 According to some accounts Hera, still resentful over the judgement of Paris, sent a storm.
 The storm caused the lovers to stray into Phoenicia and Cyprus, before they were able to resume their course and arrived to Troy, where they married.
 According to other tradition, they landed in Egypt, where the gods replaced Helen with a likeness of her made of clouds, Nephele.
 The myth of Helen being switched is attributed to the Sicilian poet Stesichorus, while for Homer the Helen in Troy was one and the same.
 The ship then landed in Sidon.
 Paris, fearful of getting caught, spent some time there and then sailed to Troy.